freeCodeCamp/freeCodeCamp/client/src/pages/learn/front-end-development/lab-sentence-maker/index.md

 superBlock: front-end-development
 ---

-## Introduction to the Build a Sentence Maker
+## Introduction to Build a Sentence Maker

-This is a test for the new project-based curriculum.
+In this lab, you will create different stories by assigning different words to different variables.